Attack on Fort Sumter: The American Civil War Begins

 Fort Sumter as it appears today.
 (Photo: Wikimedia Commons)

-The approximately 80 Federal soldiers stationed at Sumter were pummeled by Confederate guns firing 4,000 shot and shell for 33 hours before Anderson finally surrendered at 2:30 p.m. on April 13.
-Despite the intensity of the Confederate barrage and the 1,000 rounds Anderson’s men fired in return, no soldier on either side was killed during the bombardment.
-According to the late historian Bruce Catton, “The only lives lost at Sumter were lost after the surrender, when Major Anderson was firing a last salute to his flag; a powder charge exploded and killed two men.”
-On April 14, Anderson and his men boarded a steamer bound for New York and the Stars and Stripes flying over Fort Sumter were gone, replaced by the national flag of the Confederacy, the Stars and Bars.
+After enduring 33 hours of bombardment, Major Anderson finally surrendered at 2:30 p.m. on April 13.
+Despite the intensity of the Confederate barrage and the 1,000 rounds Anderson’s men fired in return, no soldier on either side was killed during the exchange.
+According to historian Bruce Catton, “The only lives lost at Sumter were lost after the surrender, when Major Anderson was firing a last salute to his flag; a powder charge exploded and killed two men.”
+On April 14, Anderson grabbed Old Glory and boarded a steamer bound for New York with his men.
+As they sailed away, the Stars and Stripes flying over Fort Sumter were gone, replaced by the national flag of the Confederacy, the Stars and Bars.
 The American Civil War had begun.

 American Battlefield Trust: Fort Sumter.